 Cashing U.S. savings bonds.
 When you cash a U.S. savings bond that you acquired from a decedent, the bank or other payer that redeems it must give you a Form 1099-INT if the interest part of the payment you receive is \$10 or more.
 Your Form 1099-INT should show the difference between the amount received and the cost of the bond.
-The interest shown on your Form 1099-INT will not be reduced by any interest reported by the decedent before death, or, if elected, by the personal representative on the final income tax return of the decedent, or by the estate on the estate's income tax return.
+The interest shown on your Form 1099-INT will not be reduced by any interest reported by the decedent before death, or, if elected, by the personal representative on the estate on the estate's income tax return.
 Your Form 1099-INT may show more interest than you must include in your income.